 As we all know, big festivities like Christmas can be very expensive.
 From gifts and travel to decor and food, there are various festive expenses to consider.
 To make sure the holiday doesn’t break the bank, people in Panama pay monthly instalments into a Caja de Ahorros (Spanish for “savings bank”) throughout the year.
 When the festive season arrives, they withdraw the full amount to spend on whatever makes their holiday special.

 Caja de ahorros is therefore a great example of a sinking fund that can be beneficial for many of us.
-It allows you to regularly set aside a small amount of money for a future expense, such as a holiday or a wedding.
+It allows you to regularly set aside a small amount of money for a future expense, such as a holiday or a new car.